lalitcodekr/valentine/README.md

 ## 💖 What's Inside? 💖
 [Link to site](https://formyvalentine.netlify.app)

 This project is built with love using React and Vite.
-It features a cute and interactive UI that playfully nudges the user towards saying "Yes" to being your Valentine.
+It features a cute and interactive UI that playfully nudges the user to say "Yes" to be your Valentine.

 ## 🎁 Features 🎁